-There is so much to see and do in Japan, I can understand it is difficult to know where to start.
+There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 From the sometimes overwhelming city of Tokyo, to the more rural mountains and temples.
-From the mind-blowing food, to the often confusing culture.
+From the hidden gems, mind-blowing food, to the often confusing culture.
 It is definitely a country you will never forget.

-So, to help you get started, the following 10 day itinerary will cover most of the “must sees” and experiences you absolutely have to have while in Japan.
+So, to help you get started, the following 10-day itinerary will cover most of the “must sees” and experiences you absolutely have to have on any trip to Japan.
+Even if the flights to Japan are expensive right now!

-The following itinerary should work for most people as it includes enough time in Tokyo with some exploration to the most iconic sites in Japan.
+The following itinerary should work for most people on the first trip to Japan as it includes enough time in Tokyo, mixed with some traditional Japanese culture and exploration of the most iconic sites.
+There are also plenty of options for day trips if you need them.

 Day 1-4: Explore Tokyo